 The Covid-19 pandemic has led to significant growth of the mobile workforce.
 Despite telecommuting becoming much more widespread than it's ever been before, the concept has suffered from a number of stigmas and misconceptions on the part of both employers and employees which have been hard to debunk.

 Some of them still persist, but the benefits of implementing agile working policies have become increasingly clear for organizations, while employees have gained a much better idea of what remote working means.

 In this blog, we’re going to address some common telecommuting myths, shedding some light on the reality of remote working.

-More and more companies are implementing flexible working policies that allow some, if not all, employees to work from home, at least occasionally.
+More and more companies are implementing flexible working policies that allow some, if not all, employees to work from home to reduce health risks in the ongoing pandemic.
 This higher degree of flexibility brings clear business benefits and makes it easier for organizations to attract capable, highly skilled individuals from a much wider pool of candidates.

 When it comes to remote working arrangements, there isn’t a one-size-fits-all approach.
 Some businesses offer telecommuting benefits only to some departments, or to workers who have successfully established themselves as trustworthy over time.

 There are companies offering semi-flexible positions that allow staff to work from home one or two days per week, and others that leave it to the employees to decide where they work.
 Some organizations don’t even have a common office and operate 100% remotely.

 The degree of flexibility you decide to offer your employees largely depends on the requirements of your team and your organization.
 Whatever the approach, we’ll help you challenge some of the stereotypes you’ll inevitably end up facing if you’re looking to make remote working a reality.

 Look, we’re not saying that every single remote worker is as engaged as their office-based peers: some people's performance may suffer when working from an environment that isn’t as dynamic and inclusive as the average office.